A Number Sense as an Emergent Property of the Manipulating Brain: Introduction

-The role of supervised learning in developing abilities that relate to the natural numbers and estimation has been recently explored using computational models.
+The role of learning in developing abilities that relate to the natural numbers and estimation has been recently explored using computational models.
 Fang et al.~\cite{fang2018can} trained a recurrent neural network to count sequentially and Sabathiel et al.~\cite{sabathiel2020emerging} showed that a neural network can be trained to anticipate the actions of a teacher on three counting-related tasks -- they find that specific patterns of activity in the network's units correlate with quantities.
-The ability to perceive {\it numerosity}, i.e. a rough estimate of the number of objects in a set, was explored by Stoianov, Zorzi and Testolin~\cite{stoianov2012emergence,zorzi2018emergentist}, who trained a deep network encoder to efficiently reconstruct patterns composed of dots, and found that the network developed units or `neurons' that were coarsely tuned to quantity, and by Nasr et al.~\cite{2019numbnasrer}, who found the same effect in a deep neural network that was trained on visual object classification, an unrelated task.
+The ability to perceive {\it numerosity}, i.e. a rough estimate of the number of objects in a set, was explored by Stoianov, Zorzi and Testolin~\cite{stoianov2012emergence,zorzi2018emergentist}, who trained a deep network encoder to efficiently reconstruct patterns composed of dots, and found that the network developed units or ``neurons'' that were coarsely tuned to quantity, and by Nasr et al.~\cite{2019numbnasrer}, who found the same effect in a deep neural network that was trained on visual object classification, an unrelated task.
 In these models quantity-sensitive units are an emergent property.
 In a recent study, Kim et al.~\cite{kim2021visual} observed that a random network with no training will exhibit quantity-sensitive units.

-It thus intuitive that supervised learning is sufficient for training perception to estimate quantities.
-This is because emergent quantity-tuned units that are observed in previous studies will be automatically recruited as an input by a supervised classifier that is trained to estimate numerosity.
-Is supervised learning, i.e. the intervention of an external teacher, also necessary?
-We are interested in the question of whether the natural numbers, as an ordered set of abstract concepts, as well as the effortless and spontaneous perception of quantity, may instead be learned without explicit supervision.
+After identifying these units,~\cite{stoianov2012emergence, zorzi2018emergentist, 2019numbnasrer,kim2021visual} train a supervised classifier on a two-set comparison task to assess numerosity properties encoded by the deep networks.
+These works showed that training a classifier with supervision, in which the classifier is trained and evaluated on the same task and data distribution, is sufficient for recruiting quantity-tuned units for relative numerosity comparison.
+Our work focuses on this supervised second stage.
+Can more be learned with less supervision?
+We show that a representation for numerosity, that generalizes to several tasks and extrapolates to large quntities, may arise through a simple, supervised pre-training task.
+In contrast to prior work, our pre-training task only contains scenes with up to 3 objects, and our model generalizes to scenes with up to 30 objects.